Fatigue

 Inflammation and disease activity

-We know that fatigue is more common in people when they have active inflammation in the gut.
-This may seem obvious - that when you’re most unwell, you feel more tired.
-But it’s not just the symptoms like pain and diarrhoea that can lead to fatigue, but also the chemicals released from inflammation.
-The chemicals released into your blood when you are ill can affect your brain and muscles, making you feel weak, sleepy, less hungry, and less motivated.
+We know that fatigue is more common in people with active inflammation in the gut.
+It may seem obvious that when you’re most unwell, you feel more tired.
+But it’s not just the symptoms like pain and diarrhoea that can lead to fatigue.
+It can also be caused by the chemicals released from inflammation.
+These chemicals can affect your brain and muscles, making you feel weak, sleepy, less hungry, and less motivated.

 Diet and nutrients

 You may find that your Crohn’s or Colitis makes it hard to get enough nutrients into your body.
 This may contribute to you feeling fatigued.
-If your gut is inflamed and sore it cannot soak up (absorb) the nutrients your body needs.
-Poor nutrition, also called malnutrition, may also be caused by diarrhoea, or not eating as much.
-If you have had surgery to remove part of your gut this can make it harder for your body to absorb nutrients as well.
+If your gut is inflamed and sore it cannot take in the nutrients your body needs.
+Poor nutrition, also called malnutrition, may also be caused by diarrhoea or not eating enough.
+If you have had surgery to remove part of your gut, this can make it harder for your body to absorb nutrients as well.

 • Vitamin B12